robocomp/robocomp-robolab/components/hardware/imu/phidgetimu/README.md

 Ice.ACM.Server=10
 ```

 Note that we need to make sure the port number of the parameter `IMU.Endpoints` is the same as the corresponding number of the client component using the `phidgetimu` component.
+User also has to determine which port that the IMU sensor is connected to, and then change the parameter `device` to that port.

 ## Starting the component